 Authorized agents cannot attend personal interviews with applicants.
 You must prepare your ID and supporting documents beforehand.
 Additionally, you can prepare the following information that is likely to be discussed during the interview:

-The questions asked for each nation’s CBI program will differ.
-Typically, expect to be asked about your motivations for obtaining citizenship and details of your investment plans for eligible investment options, as well as questions to assess your understanding of the program’s terms and conditions, H3> your source of income and funding, and your personal and professional background.
+The questions asked in Antigua and Dominica CBI interviews or any other program will differ.
+Typically, expect to be asked about your motivations for obtaining citizenship and details of your investment plans for eligible investment options, as well as questions to assess your understanding of the program’s terms and conditions, your source of income and funding, and your personal and professional background.

 Each citizenship unit has policies regarding the interview process, but you should generally be able to reapply after a certain period.
 You may be required to present additional supporting documentation.